- 28 regular full-time faculty

 - Gerry Canavan, Assistant Professor.
 20th and 21st Century Literature; Popular Culture; Critical Theory

-- John Curran, Professor and Director of Renascence Studies.
+- John Curran, Professor and Editor of Renascence: Essays on Values in Literature.
 Renaissance Literature; Shakespeare.

 - Jenn Fishman.
-Assistant Professor.
+Associate Professor.
 Rhetoric and Composition.

 - Leah Flack, Assistant Professor.
 20th-c British Literature, Modernism.